or9/flashcards-vanilla-worker/README.md

 The resulting file, main.js, along with the workers, are copied to the dist directory where UglifyJS minifies them and generates a map; the CSS is minified to remove white-space; and Jasmine unit tests are run against the resulting files.

 ### Development Process
-From the project's root directory, run `grunt watch:jasmine:dev:build` This will not alter the output directory, but will concatenate the main.*.js files into a single main.js, which Jasmine then runs unit tests against.
+From the project's root directory, run `grunt watch:dev:build`, or for verbose output, `grunt -v watch:dev:build` This will not alter the output directory, but will concatenate the main.*.js files into a single main.js, which Jasmine then runs unit tests against.

 ## Examples